TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

    *read_data* is a string for the :meth:`~io.IOBase.read`, :meth:`~io.IOBase.readline`, and :meth:`~io.IOBase.readlines` methods
    of the file handle to return.
-Calls to those methods will take data from *read_data* until it is depleted.
+Calls to those methods will take data kutoka *read_data* until it is depleted.
 The mock of these methods is pretty
    simplistic: every time the *mock* is called, the *read_data* is rewound to the start.
 If you need more control over the data that you are feeding to